Get the same quality editing as Hunter S. Thompson in Hell’s Angels.

 - developmental editing—if your book is not yet finished

-Copyediting, including line edits, is appropriate if your manuscript is finished and the writing is fairly polished.
+Copyediting (part of the editing levels above, no extra charge) comes after your manuscript is finished.
 This is where I look at grammar, punctuation, inconsistencies, light line editing.

 Below, an example illustrates how cutting dead words brings a scene alive: